Frequently Asked Questions

 Do you take insurance?

-No, I do not take insurance directly.
-However, I am an out-of-network health provider.
-You can pay for your sessions directly, and I can provide you with an invoice you can submit to your insurance company for potential reimbursement.
+I do not accept insurance directly but work as an out-of-network provider.
+You will pay for sessions upfront, and I’ll provide an invoice to submit to your insurance for potential reimbursement.

-I have chosen to work on an out-of-network basis to maintain the highest level of confidentiality and autonomy in our therapeutic relationship without being restricted by insurance requirements.
-This allows me to provide personalized care tailored to your unique needs.
-If you have any questions about insurance or reimbursement, please don't hesitate to ask.
+Working on an out-of-network basis allows me to maintain confidentiality and autonomy in our therapeutic relationship, enabling personalized care tailored to your needs.
+If you have any questions about insurance or reimbursement, please ask.

 What are your rates?